COMPONENTS OF AN IEP

 Extended School Year Services

 Extended School Year Services (ESYS) are special education and related services which may be provided to eligible individuals beyond the normal school year in accordance with the IEP and at no cost to the parents of the child.
-ESYS must be made available if it is necessary in order for a child to receive a FAPE.
+ESYS must be made available if it is necessary in order for a learner to receive a FAPE.

 Extended School Year Services must: